robertseaton/os-blog/_posts/2011-11-11-operating-system-oughts.markdown

 layout: post
 ---

 Reader mail!
-Nick Mudgen sent me an email, asking:
+[Nick Mudge](http://1000milerunningman.com/) sent me an email, asking:

 > If you were going to create a new operating system, how would it be?